-In recognition of the importance of running an effective scheme, one of our Custody Hub Advisors now acts as administrator to the scheme which has provided an additional resource to assist the Scheme Manager and to ensure a more efficient service and liaise with volunteers.
-Minutes of panel meetings are taken, actions followed up and any issues raised in visit forms are fed back to the force for action.
+In recognition of the importance of running an effective scheme, one of our Business Support Officer now acts as administrator to the scheme on a part time basis.
+This has provided an additional resource to assist the Scheme Manager and to ensure a more efficient service and liaise with volunteers.